sketch7/FluentlyHttpClient/README.md

    - Logger and Timer middleware out of the box
  - Multiple HttpClient support with a Fluent API for Client builder
  - Customizable Formatters (JSON, XML out of the box)
- - Url interpolation e.g. person/{id}
+ - Url interpolation and query params e.g. person/{id} / person?id=1
  - Highly extensible

 ## Installation